 Here are the list of changes that go into effect at Longfellow beginning on Saturday morning, May 29, 2021:

 Non-vaccinated individuals are advised to continue wearing face masks and to continue distancing in most settings indoors.
+Kids under 11 need to wear a mask.

 Social distancing is no longer required for people who are vaccinated.